Airsicktitan/GoDiscord/README.md

 # Discord Bot in Go 🧠🤖

-A modular, slash-enabled Discord bot built in Go with Docker support.
+A modular discord bot built in Go with Docker support.
 This bot supports both traditional command prefixes (like `!ping`) and modern slash commands (`/ping`).
 It also integrates with an external API to deliver jokes, and includes a secure message deletion function for server owners.

 ---